 Another innovation in getting to the AS/AD framework is a focus on interest rates and the absence of an LM curve.
 Chapter 12 explains how the central bank sets the interest rate.
+A primer in Chapter 12 helps students to bridge the gap between the old IS-LM model and the new IS-MP model, which is rapidly displacing the IS-LM framework as a guide to the short run.
 Chapter 13 introduces a simple version of John Taylor's monetary policy rule to get the AD curve.